 - Witness testimony: Colleagues, allied professionals and service users may be able to provide testimony of your performance.
-Your assessor will help you to identify the appropriate use of witnesses. - Confidential records: These may be used as evidence but must not be placed in your portfolio, they must remain in their usual location and be referred to in the assessment records. - Work products: These are non-confidential records made, or contributed to, by you eg. reports, plans, promotional material.
+Your assessor will help you to identify the appropriate use of witnesses. - Confidential records: These may be used as evidence but must not be placed in your portfolio, they must remain in their usual location and be referred to in the assessment records.

-- Questioning/professional discussion: Questions may be oral or written.
+- Work products: These are non-confidential records made, or contributed to, by you eg. reports, minutes of meetings, promotional materials. - Questioning/professional discussion: Questions may be oral or written.
 In each case the question and your answer will need to be recorded.
 Professional discussion should be in the form of a structured review of your practice with the outcomes captured by means of audiotape or a written summary.
-These are particularly useful to provide evidence that you know and understand principles which support practice, policies, procedures and legislation, and that you can critically evaluate their application. - Original certificates: Certificates of training, qualifications and records of attendance must be authentic, current and valid eg. Certificate in Community Justice.
-Your assessor will also want to check the content of such training so that this can be matched to the standards and that you have retained and can apply learning to practice. - Case studies, projects, assignments and candidate/reflective accounts of your work: These methods are most appropriately used to cover those aspects of the knowledge requirements which have not been evidenced through observation eg. what is evidence-based practice and why it is important to use evidence from research about what is effective.
-Occasionally, because an event happens rarely or may be difficult to observe, you may be able to use a candidate/ reflective account to provide some of the performance evidence for this unit eg. how you have identified factors which might affect the plan and its implementation and used them to inform its content and structure.
+These are particularly useful to provide evidence that you know and understand principles which support practice, policies, procedures and legislation, and that you can critically evaluate their application. - Original certificates: Certificates of training, qualifications and records of attendance must be authentic, current and valid.
+Your assessor will also want to check the content of such training so that this can be matched to the standards and that you have retained and can apply learning to practice. - Case studies, projects, assignments and candidate/reflective accounts of your work:

+These methods are most appropriately used to cover those aspects of the knowledge requirements which have not been evidenced through observation eg. the positive benefits of cultural, religious and ethnic diversity; the impact of discrimination on the lives of those who experience it.
+Occasionally, because an event happens rarely or may be difficult to observe, you may be able to use a candidate/ reflective account to provide some of the performance evidence for this unit eg. how you have monitored the environment to identify potential opportunities to influence policies which affect community justice and social inclusion.